Skip to content

 Ayurvedic Viewpoint of Acne

-Pitta dosha plays a central role, governing heat, hormones, and metabolism.
-When aggravated, Pitta combines with Kapha (stickiness/oiliness) and Vata (dryness/inflammation), leading to red, inflamed, pus‑filled eruptions.
+According to Ayurveda, Pitta dosha plays a central role in acne, as it governs heat, hormones, and metabolism.
+When aggravated, Pitta combines with Kapha (responsible for stickiness and oiliness) and Vata (causing dryness and inflammation), leading to red, inflamed, pus-filled eruptions on the skin.

-• Pitta imbalance → inflammation, redness, hormonal activity
+• Pitta imbalance → triggers inflammation, redness, and hormonal activity.

-• Kapha imbalance → increased sebum and blockages
+• Kapha imbalance → increases sebum production and blockages.

-• Vata imbalance → roughness, uneven texture, post‑acne marks
+• Vata imbalance → causes roughness, uneven texture, and post-acne marks.

-Acne is called “Yuvana Pidika” (eruptions of youth) as aggravated doshas during puberty, stress, or poor lifestyle often trigger it.
+This is why Ayurveda refers to acne as "Yuvana Pidika" (eruptions of youth), as it often arises due to aggravated doshas during puberty, stress, or poor lifestyle habits.

 Common Causes (Nidana) of Acne

-• Excess intake of spicy, oily, fried, and junk food
+• Excessive intake of spicy, oily, fried, and junk food.

-• Overuse of chemical cosmetics; poor skin hygiene
+• Overuse of chemical cosmetics and poor skin hygiene.

 Symptoms and Presentation

-• Small to large red/blackish eruptions on face, chest, or back
+• Small to large red or blackish eruptions on the face, chest, or back.

-• Psychological impact — reduced self‑confidence, social anxiety, stress
+• Psychological impact – reduced self-confidence, social anxiety, and stress.

 Acne's Complications if Ignored